The short answer is yes. Ovid Busette explains how and in what circumstances a Will can be legally changed.

 - Signed by the beneficiaries who are affected by the changes to the provisions of the Will.
 Where the changes to the Will affect the tax position of the estate it must also be signed by the executors.
 It is advisable to get the executor’s agreement to the terms of the Deed of Variation to avoid the potential of a later dispute.
 Please note that where there are minor beneficiaries (i.e. children under the age of 18 years) it is not possible to vary the terms of the Will which affect those beneficiaries.

 - The signatures must be witnessed although the witness does not need to be a solicitor or lawyer

 - It must contain statements confirming that the signatories intend for tax consequences to apply.

 Before considering entering into a Deed of Variation all parties should seek advice on the legal and tax consequences of doing so.

-For further information on a Deed of Variation or making a Will, contact one of our Private Client experts who will be happy to help.
+For further information on a Deed of Variation or making a Will, please contact one of our Wills, Tax & Estate Administration experts who will be happy to help.